dom-king/brewdog-beer-finder/README.md

 TODO
 ---------

-Front end work (random?)
+FRI

 Models and seeders - beer/food relationships

-Docker - set up the application to run in a container Docs and clean up
+Docs and clean up code FE & BE
 Tests - unit and feature
 service, controller, model, front end tests
+Docker - set up the application to run in a container